 The first 1000 samples are deleted from the receiver of the message.
 The first argument specifies the beginning of the deletion in samples from the beginning of the data (counting from sample 0); the second argument is the number of samples to delete.

-Copying a portion of one Snd
+Copying a portion of one Snd and pasting it into

 another―or into itself, for that matter―requires the use